BaseMax/OnlineMarketplacePHP/README.md

 cp .env.example .env
 ```

-Now open .env file and fill the things that are needed.
+Now open `.env` file and fill the things that are needed.

-Navigate to public folder and run below command to start serving on localhost:
+Navigate to `public` folder and run below command to start serving on the localhost:

 ```console
 php -S localhost:5000
 ```